StefanPetrick/animartrix/README.md

 Recommended hardware:

-Any fast FPU microcontroller & lots of programmamble LEDs
+Any fast FPU microcontroller & lots of programmamble LEDs.

+A beefy power supply for the LEDs - the code has no brightness or current limit in place - better be prepared to supply all LEDs going full white at one.

 For best results use a [Teensy 4](https://www.pjrc.com/store/teensy40.html)

-The code and animations are licenced under a [Creative Commons Attribution License CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+The animations that come with is code are licenced under a [Creative Commons Attribution License CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)